The Cost of Reasoning: Chain-of-Thought Induces Overconfidence in Vision-Language Models: Experimental Setup

 \subsubsection{Models.}

-We evaluate recent open-weight vision-language models with strong reasoning capabilities: \textbf{Gemma3-4B-IT}~\cite{gemmateam2025gemma3technicalreport} and \textbf{Qwen3-VL} (8B, 32B)~\cite{bai2025qwen3}.
-To isolate inference-time reasoning effects, we compare instruction-tuned models with and without chain-of-thought (CoT) prompting while keeping the underlying model fixed.
-We additionally compare \textbf{Qwen3-VL-8B-Instruct} (without CoT prompting) with \textbf{Qwen3-VL-8B-Thinking}, a reasoning-trained variant of the same base model, to assess whether the observed effects persist when reasoning is intrinsic to the model rather than induced through prompting.
+We evaluate recent open-weight vision-language models with strong reasoning capabilities: \textbf{Gemma3-4B-IT}~\cite{gemmateam2025gemma3technicalreport}, \textbf{InternVL3-9B} \cite{Zhu2025InternVL3EA} and \textbf{Qwen3-VL} (8B, 32B) \cite{bai2025qwen3}.
+To isolate inference-time reasoning effects, we compare instruct\-ion-tuned (-IT) models with and without chain-of-thought (CoT) prompting while keeping the underlying model fixed.
+We additionally compare \textbf{Qwen3-VL-8B-IT} (without CoT prompting) with \textbf{Qwen3-VL-8B-Thinking}, a reasoning-trained variant of the same base model, to assess whether the observed effects persist when reasoning is intrinsic to the model rather than induced through prompting.